Friday, 15 september 2017 | Redacción CEU

 The country with the largest population and the fastest car market of the world, China, recently unveiled its intention to forbid vehicles that use fossil fuels.
 The Vice Minister of Industry and Information Technology, Xin Gobin, revealed in a forum dedicated to the automobile sector in Tianjin the work that the Government was doing to establish a road map for the fossil fuels disappearance; although without a steady schedule on the table, with the firm spirit of ending the production and sale of these car types in the near future.

-According to the United Nations, China and the United States occupy the podium of large emitters of polluting gases, the 40% of the world level.
+China and the United States occupy the podium of large emitters of polluting gases, the 40% of the world level.
 The Asian Government committed to reduce a 20% of greenhouse gas emissions by 2030 under the Paris Agreement, and they even committed to attempt reaching the goal earlier.
 The environmental covenant has influences in the decision-making, but are there other reasons that may have motivated China's determination to end with fossil fuels in the country?